oljung/portfolio-project-one/README.md

 - __Races page__

     To implement this page I simply copied the Iateria page and changed all the text/image content.
 This worked like a charm on the first four sections.
 The fifth section, an additional section compared to the Iateria page, did not work as intended however.
 For some reason, this entire section falls outside of the container div, even though the html is clearly inside it.
-I have yet to find a solution to this problem (2021-07-20)
+I have yet to find a solution to this problem (2021-07-20) EDIT: Issue solved by adding the rule "overflow: auto;" to the container class (2021-07-21)

+- __Factions page__

+    Implementing the factions page was very straight forward, as most of the bugs that appeared previously were sorted, and no additional issues arose when adding the factions page.
+The only thing left to do was adjust the menues as they have different lengths, resulting in padding and margin issues.
+This was easily solved by adding additional classes and target those in the style.css.

 - __Subestcion menu__